 Candles

 Much like the wax melt situation, if you are considering scented candles make sure your spoonie is ok with scent.
 There is something magical about the flickering lights at this time of year.
 From October through to February at the minimum, you are likely to find me using candles in more than one room.
-I think there is a good chance these LED candles will be making their way into my life soon, they are so pretty and can be used even in warmer weather.
+I also have LED candles that can be used even in warmer weather.
 Of course, LED candles would still be great for spoonies with sensitivities to fragrance.

 Gifts for under the Tree